-There is a section in the assigned “Optimization” reading tomorrow on pp. 74-76 entitled “Lagrangian Multipliers” which (as noted in footnote 9) may be skipped without loss of continuity.
+There is a section in the assigned “Optimization” reading due Thursday, 1/17 on pp. 74-76 entitled “Lagrangian Multipliers” which (as noted in footnote 9 of that reading) may be skipped without loss of continuity.
 The primary purpose of this chapter is to re-acquaint students with basic calculus and how to use the calculus to solve so-called optimization problems.
 Since the course only requires solving unconstrained optimization problems, there’s no need for Lagrangian multipliers.

-Besides reading the articles entitled “Optimization” and “How long does it take to double (triple/quadruple/n-tuple) your money?” in preparation for tomorrow’s meeting of Finance 4335, make sure that you fill out and email the student information form as a file attachment to firstname.lastname@example.org prior to the beginning of tomorrow’s class.
-As I explained during yesterday’s class meeting, this assignment counts as a problem set, and your grade is 100 if you turn this assignment in on time (i.e., sometime prior to tomorrow’s class meeting) and 0 otherwise.
+Besides reading the articles entitled “Optimization” and “How long does it take to double (triple/quadruple/n-tuple) your money?” in preparation for this coming Thursday’s meeting of Finance 4335, make sure that you fill out and email the student information form as a file attachment to email@example.com prior to the beginning of tomorrow’s class.
+As I explained during today’s class meeting, this assignment counts as a problem set, and your grade is 100 if you turn this assignment in on time (i.e., sometime prior to tomorrow’s class meeting) and 0 otherwise.